Frequently Asked Questions

 Do I need to Register or Certify my Pet?

-No. Since emotional support animals are not required any training and are still pets, there is no need to register or certify your pet.
-The only proof or document you need is an ESA letter from a licensed healthcare professional such as a therapist, psychiatrist, or physician for the pet’s owner.
+No. Since emotional support animals do not require any training and are still considered pets, there is no need to register or certify them.
+The only proof or document needed is an ESA letter from a licensed healthcare professional, such as a therapist, psychiatrist, or physician, for the pet’s owner.

 What kind of animal can be an Emotional Support Pet?

-Any pet may qualify as an ESA.
-Not just cats or dogs but other animals such as rabbits, ferrets, and birds – even rats and snakes.
-An ESA can be any breed or age, unlike service animals.
-They don’t need specific training.
-This is because their presence helps alleviate someone’s emotional disability symptoms.
-The only requirement is that the animal should be friendly and handy in public.
+Any pet may qualify as an ESA, not just cats or dogs, but also animals such as rabbits, ferrets, birds, and even rats and snakes.
+An ESA can be of any breed or age.
+Also, they don’t need specific training because their presence helps alleviate someone’s emotional disability symptoms.
+The only requirement is that the animal should be friendly and manageable in public.

 Can the Mental Health provider I currently see write me a prescription for an Emotional Support Pet?

-Under federal rules, only licensed healthcare professionals care to write ESA letters.
-If your mental health provider has licensed or has the authority to write an ESA letter, you can ask for the same.
-To verify whether your ESA letter is legit or not, you can contact Fast ESA Letter to verify.
+Under federal rules, only licensed healthcare professionals are authorized to write ESA letters.
+If your mental health provider is licensed or has the authority to write an ESA letter, you can ask them for one.

 How long is my prescription valid?